-Traditional implant procedures are typically two-stage i.e. the placement of the titanium rod and integration followed by placement of the crown.
-However, in some cases it may be possible to place implants on the first visit, a technique known as ‘immediate loading’.
-Another technique called ‘all on 4’ uses four implants per arch to support a fixed bridge and can provide a full set of new teeth in a single day.
+Implant procedures are typically done in two stages, with the placement of the titanium implant and, after integration, the placement of the crown.
+In some cases, it is possible to place both implants on the first visit – a technique known as “immediate loading.”
+Another technique, known as “all on four,” uses four implants on an arch to support a fixed bridge which allows a full set of new teeth to be place in a single day.

-It should be remembered that these relatively new techniques are only suitable in some cases – our experienced dentist at Sierra Springs Dental in Airdrie, Alberta will advise you about all of your treatment options.
+But these are new techniques and only suitable in some cases.
+With your first consultation, our experienced dentist at Sierra Springs Dental will assess your unique situation, and walk you through all treatment options.

 How Do I Care for My Dental Implants?

 Artificial replacement teeth are attached to your dental implants, and appear and act like natural teeth.
 Just like your other teeth, they need to be kept clean and healthy with regular brushing and flossing.
 Additionally, you need to have regular dental checkups so your dentist can ensure that your bite is correct and that your implants do not loosen.